wintersandroid/Adb-Remote-Screen/README.md

 - Fixed bugs

 ### TODOs
-- Add support for Windows
 - Add directory dialog to let user choose adb file through UI
 - Better handle device changes
 -
 ### Note
-I am new to Swing environement, do not hesitate to fork and pullrequest, even for just reimplementing functionalities already present but in a more convinient way.

 ### License